marrus-sh/Roost/README.md

       literate = !!options.literate if options.literate?
       name = "#{options.name}" if options.name
       order = [].concat options.order if options.order
+      polish = options.polish if options.polish is null or (
+        typeof options.polish is "function"
+      )
+      postamble = (
+        if options.postamble? then "#{options.postamble}" else null
+      ) unless options.postamble is undefined
       preamble = (
         if options.preamble? then "#{options.preamble}" else null
       ) unless options.preamble is undefined
       prefix = "#{options.prefix}" if options.prefix?
+      setup = options.setup if options.setup is null or (
+        typeof options.setup is "function"
+      )
       suffix = "#{options.suffix}" if options.suffix?

 ##  File loading  ##